simhu/cubical/README.md

 CUBICAL
 =======

-Cubical implements an experimental simple type checker for type theory with univalence with an evaluator for closed terms.
+Cubical implements an experimental simple type-checker for type theory with univalence with an evaluator for closed terms.